|Approved by:||The President|

 VII.
 Style and Content Guidelines for Postings to University Social Media Accounts

-For assistance in creating and posting content most effectively to Social Media sites, review the University's Social Media Council Guidelines and Resource Book and contact the Office of Marketing and Communications (email@example.com).
+For assistance in creating and posting content most effectively to Social Media sites, review the University's Social Media Council Guidelines and Resource Book and contact the Division of University Communications ( email@example.com).
 These resources will help schools, departments and units develop a communication strategy, brand the account, and develop targeted and effective postings.